Calle Cinco de Mayo No. 300, Centro, Oaxaca City

 Built beginning in 1540, under the guidance of Dominican Bishop Bernardo de Albuquerque, and still possessed of an ancient and sacred grace preserved in each elegant archway and faded fresco, this Spanish baroque masterpiece was originally the Convent of Saint Catalina de Siena, home to 400 cloistered nuns.
 Before becoming a hotel, the ex–convent's sunshine–splashed labyrinth of courtyards, gardens, passageways and chapels was home to a prison, police precinct, art school, night school, and craftsman society.
 Finally, in 1972, it was transformed into an upscale hotel: the Stouffer Presidente.

-El Camino Real took over the property in 1994, refurbishing its faded beauty under the guidance of INAH (Mexico's National Institute of History and Anthropology), whose strict preservation requirements have rendered this hotel one of the world's most beautiful places to stay.
-To be sure, this commitment to authenticity has compromised some amenities; for instance, Camino Real is forbidden from permanently adapting rooms for wheelchair use, and must instead rely on removable ramps and regular-sized bathrooms for those guests.
+It was purchased by the hotel group Camino Real (the hotel was previously called Camino Real Oaxaca and has been re-baptized as a Quinta Real under the same brand) in 1994, who refurbished its faded beauty under the guidance of INAH (Mexico's National Institute of History and Anthropology), whose strict preservation requirements have rendered this hotel one of the world's most beautiful places to stay.
+To be sure, this commitment to authenticity has compromised some amenities; for instance, the hotel is forbidden from permanently adapting rooms for wheelchair use, and must instead rely on removable ramps and regular–sized bathrooms for those guests.
 Some of the less expensive rooms are also rather small and dark, suited to the chaste and humble tastes of maidens who once slept here long ago.

 Regardless, even these smaller abodes, blessed with high viga ceilings and huge Spanish colonial windows, have been richly appointed.
 They are furnished with gorgeous antiques, beds and armoires evocative of Mexico's past — all dark wood and traditional metalwork.
 But they have been updated with the finest mattresses, bedding, and modern amenities in a royal purple color scheme (including much more modern sofas in the living areas, which seemed slightly out of place among the other polished heirlooms).
 Delightful hand–tiled bathrooms, with deep tubs, are small but appealing.
 You are thoughtfully provided with hand–blown glasses (the property's tap water is safe to drink), luxurious personal care products, and plush bathrobes.
 All rooms also include 21–inch cable televisions, air conditioning (though you may not need it in the naturally cool stone cloister), coffeemakers, minibars, and other modern comforts.